Skip to content

 Conditions

-Following conditions are available for the time-domain magnetic model:
+The following conditions are available for the time-domain magnetic model:

 List of supported conditions